 Proper vitamin and mineral nutrition is critical to maintaining your horse’s health and well-being.
 But how do you ensure that your horse gets everything they need to balance their diet?

-Horses on a forage-only diet universally have deficiencies in key minerals, including sodium, copper, and zinc.
+Horses on a forage-only diet universally have deficiencies in key minerals, most commonly sodium, copper, and zinc.
 Even if you provide your horse with a salt or mineral lick, the chances are that their diets will under-supply nutrients required for optimal health.
+This is why all horses need a source of vitamins and minerals to balance the diet.

 But many horse owners struggle with choosing the best mineral supplement for their horse.
-Options vary in terms of supplement format, feeding rate, ingredient sources, cost, and feeding rates.
+Options vary in terms of supplement format, ingredient sources, cost, and feeding rates.

 The best way to know which vitamins and minerals to supplement in your horse’s diet is to work with a qualified equine nutritionist.
 A nutritionist can help you analyze your feeding program and your forage to identify nutrient gaps and imbalances.